hujhax/austin-improv-wiki/The Next Chapter.md

 ## Guest Authors and Works
 * [[Deano Jones]] &mdash; *Rise of the Cafe Racer*
-* Suzy Spencer -- *Secret Sex Lives: A Year on the Fringes of American Sexuality*
+* Suzy Spencer &mdash; *Secret Sex Lives: A Year on the Fringes of American Sexuality*
-* Daniel Quinn -- *At Woomeroo*
+* Daniel Quinn &mdash; *At Woomeroo*
-* Matt Sturges -- *The Office of Shadow*, ''The Four Norsemen of the Apocalypse ''
+* Matt Sturges &mdash; *The Office of Shadow*, ''The Four Norsemen of the Apocalypse ''
-* Doug Dorst -- *The Surf Guru*
+* Doug Dorst &mdash; *The Surf Guru*
-* Katerine Catmull -- *Summer and Bird*
+* Katerine Catmull &mdash; *Summer and Bird*
-* Manuel Gonzales -- "One-Horned and Wild-Eyed" from ''The Miniature Wife and Other Stories ''
+* Manuel Gonzales &mdash; "One-Horned and Wild-Eyed" from ''The Miniature Wife and Other Stories ''
-* Beth Kander -- *Was*
+* Beth Kander &mdash; *Was*
-* Owen Egerton -- ''Everyone Says That at the End of the World ''
+* Owen Egerton &mdash; ''Everyone Says That at the End of the World ''

 ## Media